molab-itp/content-2023-Fa/weeks/05_data.md

 - Option 2: incorporate one of the class demos into your navigation app

+  - for example, add app storage to your naviation app

-- add a link to your project on
+- create a Week05 folder for your project and store a to it link here:

   - [wiki home page week05](https://github.com/molab-itp/content-2023-Fa/wiki#week-05-homework)